 Let’s see what are the advantages of reading books:

 The Value of Reading Books

 Contrary to what we mentioned above, reading actually saves time.
 Here’s why:

-In order a book to be published, the author must do a lot of research.
-It’s not like they have all the answers and everything inside is based on their experience and knowledge.
+In order for a book to be published, the author must do a lot of research.
+It’s not like they have all the answers.
+Not everything inside is based on their experience and knowledge.
 They use outside sources to prove their point and make a case.